ImpelsysInc/heart-bangalore-kata-2023/README.md

 ### Feasibility (Cost/Time)
 Achieving rapid time-to-market while managing development costs is a feasible goal with the selected "mini-services" architecture.
 ### Security
 Implementing strong authentication and authorization mechanisms is vital to safeguard traveler information and data integrity.
+Also storing the PII data like trip information needs to be protected and handle properly due to compliance like GDPR
 ### Maintainability
 Ensuring clean code, documentation, and knowledge sharing within the development team are essential for long-term system maintainability.
 ### Observability